willf/cassidoos/README.md

 1. 2020/02/07: Find a word exercise (Typescript)
 2. 2020/02/14: Remote control exercise (Python)
-3. 2020/02/21: Longest subsequence excercise (Python).
+3. 2020/02/21: Longest subsequence exercise (Python).
 Too lazy to do it in Typescript, which was the point of this repo :joy: